Timber Frame Engineering

 Building a timber frame begins with selecting the perfect timber.
-Hamill Creek ensures that all of their products are engineered from responsibly and ethically harvested wood sources.
+Our timber frame manufacturers Hamill Creek ensure that all of our products are engineered from responsibly and ethically harvested wood sources.
 British Columbia is one of the world leaders in Sustainable Forest Management and is known for its abundant population of Douglas Fir, Larch, Spruce, Western Red Cedar, and many more species.

 Once the timber has been harvested, it needs to be dried.
 There are two main methods: air-drying and kiln drying.

 Timber frame engineering requires the careful calculation of loads, which considers the location, environment, and use of the building.
-While most timber frames are built using traditional wood joinery, Hamill Creek Timber Homes can also use decorative steel connection plates when building a timber frame if desired.
+While most timber frame manufacturers use traditional wood joinery, Hamill Creek Timber Homes can also use decorative steel connection plates if desired.

 The Hundegger K2 5-Axis Timber Processor uses Computer Numerical Control technology to convert a timber frame design into numbers.
-The machine then automatically cuts the timbers, which allows us to significantly increase capacity and thereby drastically reduce lead times when building a timber frame.
+The machine then automatically cuts the timbers, which allows us to significantly increase capacity and thereby drastically reduce lead times for timber frame manufacturers.
 This technology, mixed with 20 years of handcutting experience and equipment, allows Hamill Creek Timber Homes to craft anything from hand-notched reclaimed timber to newly sawn precision-cut timber components.
-It also gives us the ability to engineer specialty designs, such as curved timbers.
+It also gives us the ability to engineer specialty designs with our timber frame engineering, such as curved timbers.

 In preparation for shipment, all timber frames and components are test fit to ensure that installation is efficient and that the quality reflects the reputation of Hamill Creek Timber Homes.
-After the test fit is complete, timber frames are disassembled, finished, planed, stained, and packaged for shipping.
+After our timber frame manufacturers complete the test fit, the timber frames are disassembled, finished, planed, stained, and packaged for shipping.

 One of the most exciting steps in timber frame engineering is to raise the timber frame building.
 Once the floor of the home has been installed, the timber frame is delivered and the pieces are assembled into sections or “bents” using hardwood pegs.
 With the assistance of a crane, the bents are tilted into place and then individual timbers are installed to connect the standing bents to each other.